-Students can select from a wide range of subjects, each normally requiring 39 hours of attendance over a 13-week semester.
+Students can select from a wide range of subjects, each of which normally requires 39 hours of attendance over a 13-week semester.

 For the MSc with Dissertation

-Students must complete 7 taught subjects, including 4 Compulsory Core Subjects, and a Dissertation that is relevant to their area of specialisation.
+Students must complete 7 taught subjects, including 4 Compulsory Subjects, and at least two other Core Subjects plus a Dissertation that is relevant to their area of specialisation.